tdwg/rs.tdwg.org/process/process-vocabulary.md

 # 4 Term list build script

 A term list document is a Markdown document consisting of two parts.
 The first part is a hand-edited static file that contains the introductory material (header section, introduction, RFC 2119 keywords section, etc.).
 The second part is created by a script that generates the actual term list from the current terms files for term lists that are included in the vocabulary.
 The script is relatively simple if all terms are found in a single term list.
 It is more complex if the vocabulary includes terms from several term lists or if the terms are categorized.
 There are several example build scripts that can be modified by a Python programmer needed to make the term list document conform to the idiosyncrasies of a given vocabulary.

+## 4.1 Categorizing terms

+It is reasonable to include the few terms of a simple vocabulary in a single section.
+However, term list documents of larger and more complicated vocabularies may need to be organized into categories to make it easier to locate related terms.
+This approach was first used with Darwin Core and has also been adopted by Audubon Core.

+The key to organizing the terms in this way is by using the property `tdwgutility:organizedInClass` where the value is a class under which the subject is organized.
+NOTE: the local name of this property should not mislead users to think that grouping property terms in this way indicates that the grouped properties have been declared to have the organizing class as a domain.
+TDWG-minted terms SHOULD NOT have ranges or domains as part of their basic metadata.

+In many cases, the organizing class will be a well-known class previously defined by TDWG or some other organization.
+Examples in Darwin Core are `dwc:Occurrence` and `dcterms:Location`.
+However, it is also possible to create a "convenience" class within the `tdwgutility:` namespace solely for the purpose of organizing related terms.
+For example, Audubon Core uses the class 'tdwgutility:ResourceCreation` to group property terms related to the creation of multimedia resources.
+Terms in the `tdwgutility:` namespace are not generally governed by any standard, so organizational class terms can be added as necessary without going through any official change process.

+### 4.1.1 Using categories

+In order to use categories, edit the configuration section of the build script so that the value of `organized_in_categories` is `True`.
+Then create Python lists containing corresponding values for `display_order`, `display_labels`, `display_commnets`, and `display_id`.
+When the script builds the page, it will use these data to organize the terms and create appropriate section headings and notes for the categories.